Flawed normative ethics of virtue, rules and consequences applied to domesticated companion animals

-It is morally normative to conclude that owning a pet dog is good because respectable, likable and powerful people such as doctors and first ladies do it, and as a consequence of it you can reduce stress, get exercise and stay healthy, form beneficial social bonds with other pet owners at the park and walking around your neighborhood, not to mention the economic benefits of selling pets, pet food, supplies and services, which was estimated to be seventy billion dollars in 2019.
+It is “morally” normative to conclude that having a pet dog is good because respectable, likable and powerful people such as doctors and presidents do it, and as a consequence of it, you can reduce stress, get exercise, form beneficial social bonds with other “pet owners” at the park and walking around your neighborhood, not to mention the economic benefits of selling pets, pet food, supplies and services, which was estimated to be seventy billion dollars in 2019.
 The problem with normative ethics is that it makes no appeal to moral consistency and is perpetuated by opting out of rational discourse – a justification, not based on justice but on what other people do.

-It is also morally normative to think that owning a pet cow is not good because respectable, likable and powerful people don’t do that, there are city and neighborhood rules against it, a cow needs a lot of space and pet cows are not used for dairy, meat or leather and treating a cow like a pet is imprudent because it makes meat eating pet lovers uncomfortable.
+It is “morally” normative to think that having a pet cow is not good because respectable, likable and powerful people don’t do that, there are often city and neighborhood rules against it, a cow needs a lot of space and pet cows cannot be used for dairy, meat or leather and treating a cow like a pet is imprudent because it makes meat eating pet lovers uncomfortable.

-Even if we change the word “owner” to “companion animal,” would it be morally defensible for beings with the power to do so, such as Aliens, future genetic super humans or powerful AI robots, to isolate us within their environment, breed us to depend on them, and obedience train us so that we are subservient to them, control and dictate every aspect of our lives, and use us for their health, companionship and social gain?
+Even if we change the word “owner” to “companion animal,” would it be morally defensible for beings with the power to do so, such as Aliens, future genetic super humans or powerful AI robots, to isolate us within their environment, breed us to depend on them, and obedience train us so that we are subservient to them, control and dictate every aspect of our lives, and use us for their happiness, companionship, social and economic gain?

 It is in the interest of every sentient being to be free, even domesticated dogs.
-If that weren’t the case and the breeding had truly taken all the “wild” out of them, we would not need all that obedience training, leashes or see so many signs for missing pets and hear so much barking from the dog who has been left alone all day in the neighbors back yard (there is compelling evidence of loneliness and separation anxiety in domesticated animals).
-If everybody does something, that does not make it good, right or just for you to do it.
-If it is your duty to do something, that does not mean you should do it if it is unjust or unfair.
+If that weren’t the case and the breeding had truly taken all the “wild” out of them, we would not need all that obedience training, leashes, confinement, or see so many signs for missing pets and hear so much barking from the dog who has been left alone all day in the neighbors back yard (there is compelling evidence of loneliness and separation anxiety in domesticated animals).
+If everybody does something, that does not make it right or just for me to do it.
+Even if it is my duty to do something, that does not mean I should do it if it is cruel, unjust or unfair.
 The problem with normative ethics is that we are blinded by the normal.
 We are unable to even see that making animals conform to us is an act of privilege, aggression and an assumption that human supremacy is good.

 Common virtue ethics objection: “I am being compassionate by rescuing him/her from a pound or shelter”.

-The problem with this line of reasoning is that when we rescue animals such as cows or pigs, who are not normally pets, we take them to an animal sanctuary, where they can live out their lives in freedom with their own species.
-By making that rescue dog a new member of the family you are perpetuating a morally inconsistent distinction between “companion animals”, and all other animals.
-What about not having been genetically manipulated through breeding for human companionship that makes non-companion animals deserve to be: slaughtered and eaten or saved in an animal sanctuary; ridden or allowed to run free; experimented on or rescued.
-After rescuing someone from years in a prison camp we re-introduce them to free human society, even if it takes decades to do so and even if they never fully adjust.
+The problem with this line of reasoning is that when we rescue animals such as cows or pigs, who are not normally pets, we take them to an animal sanctuary, where they can live their lives in relative freedom with their own species.
+By making that rescue dog a new member of our family are we perpetuating a morally inconsistent distinction between “animal companions,” and all other animals?
+What is it about not having been genetically manipulated through breeding for human companionship that makes non-companion animals deserve to be either: slaughtered and eaten or saved in an animal sanctuary; used for human entertainment or allowed to run free; experimented on or rescued?
+After rescuing humans from years in a prison camp we re-introduce them to free human society, even if it takes decades to do so and even if they never fully adjust.

-I do see the apparent absurdity of making a sanctuary for Chihuahuas but they are the dog breed found most often in shelters, even with all their breeding, only a very few domesticated animals prefer human companionship to being with their own kind.
-So, why should some animals who have been trained and often bred to be in circuses or as “exotic” pets or living for generations in cramped zoos be rescued to our best approximation of their natural habitat while rescued domesticated animals are not afforded that option?
+I do see the apparent absurdity of making a sanctuary for Chihuahuas but they are the dog breed found most often in shelters, even with all our cruel and manipulative breeding, only a very few domesticated companion animals prefer human companionship to being with their own species.
+So, why should some animals who have been trained and often bred to be in circuses or as “exotic” pets or living for generations in cramped zoos be rescued to our best approximation of their natural habitat, while rescued domesticated “pet” animals are not normally afforded that option?

 Nearly three quarters of all emerging and reemerging human diseases arise from the animal kingdom.